 - In Kemono Jihen, Kabane was used by his Evil Aunt as free labor and constantly made to do tasks, rather than do things like go to school or hang out with others his age.
 By the time he's thirteen (he thinks), he's so unused to the idea of having his own free time that he stares at a wall and waits for instructions when there's nothing to do at Inugami's office.

-- In Demon Slayer: Kimetsu no Yaiba, Kanao was sold as a slave from a very young age, which turned her into an Emotionless Girl who will not do anything unless told to.
-Even after she was freed and became a hunter, if she received no orders, she would rely on a coin toss to decide her actions.
-It took Tanjirou's intervention for her heart to start opening up again.
+- In Demon Slayer: Kimetsu no Yaiba, Kanao was abused by her parents and sold as a slave from a very young age, which turned her into an Emotionless Girl who will not do anything unless told to.
+Even after she was freed and became a demon slayer, if she receives no orders, she initially relies on a coin toss to decide her actions.
+It takes Tanjirou's intervention for her heart to start opening up again and learn to make her own decisions.

 - One Piece invokes the trope via flashbacks.
 For three years after Koala's liberation back when she was a child, she retained a fake smile at all times, as slaves who cried were immediately killed.
 Even when Fisher Tiger broke that facade down and Koala spent a genuinely happy couple of days with the Sun Pirates, she'd relapse into her slave behavior every now and then; something Aladine, a former slave himself, could relate to.
 The story doesn't elaborate further, but it implies that it took Koala some more time to fully recover, though she became a genuine Perpetual Smiler by the time she returns in the present.